Technical Overview

 Technical overview of the Merkl system

-Merkl operates through an offchain engine that analyzes both onchain and offchain data to track user activity and allocate rewards based on campaign rules set by incentive providers.
+Merkl operates through an offchain engine that analyzes both onchain and offchain data to track user activity and allocate rewards based on campaign rules set by campaign creators.
 The Merkl engine processes reward data into a merkle tree, compresses it into a merkle root, and pushes it onchain, enabling users to claim rewards transparently and efficiently.

 🗺️ Platform Overview

-Merkl operates through campaigns created by incentive providers.
+Merkl operates through campaigns created by campaign creators.
 A campaign is a time-bound incentive program where Merkl tracks onchain and offchain activity based on predefined rules.
 Rewards or points are either posted onchain or updated offchain via Merkl’s endpoints, allowing users to monitor their accumulated rewards.

 How it works

-Campaign Creation: Incentive providers create campaigns using a smart contract called the Merkl Distribution Creator.
+Campaign Creation: Campaign creators set up campaigns using a smart contract called the Merkl Distribution Creator.
 This includes defining eligibility criteria, reward structures, and distribution methods.
-Campaign details are then pushed onchain, along with the incentive tokens that need to be distributed
+Campaign details are pushed onchain, along with the incentive tokens that need to be distributed

 User Participation: Users engage with the protocol (e.g., providing liquidity, lending, borrowing) in order to earn the rewards/points as specified in the campaign.

-Merkle Root Update: At regular intervals as well (potentially different from the reward computation intervals), the Merkl Engine generates a merkle tree from processed campaigns.
+Reward Update: At regular intervals as well (potentially different from the reward computation intervals), the Merkl Engine generates a merkle tree from processed campaigns.
 This tree is then compressed as a merkle root that is pushed onchain to a contract called the Merkl Distributor contract.
-A reward file is also made available here, in order to ensure transparency and enable anyone to manually audit past reward distributions.
+A reward file is also made available on the Merkl status page, in order to ensure transparency and enable anyone to manually audit past reward distributions.

 Reward Availability: Once the dispute period ends, users can see their rewards on any frontend integrated with the Merkl API.
 Users can claim rewards through a Merkl-powered frontend.
 Merkle proofs, required for claiming, are provided by the Merkl API or can be computed from reward files.